 As health systems in the United States and abroad cope with issues of access, quality, and cost, there is increasing demand for health policy analysts, consultants, and advocates to help develop and implement new and innovative ideas.
-The recent enactment of the Patient Protection and Affordable Care Act, for example, requires dramatic changes in the U.S. insurance systems, a reorganized health and public health delivery system, and politically difficult cost-containment strategies.
+The 2010 enactment of the Patient Protection and Affordable Care Act, for example, requires dramatic changes in U.S. insurance systems, a reorganized health and public health delivery system, and politically difficult cost-containment strategies.
 These and other reform initiatives require individuals with the analytic skills to formulate, implement, and evaluate health policy and programs at organizational and system-wide levels.

 Graduates will be prepared to work with other health professionals and policymakers in government, think tanks and foundations, health departments, consulting firms, international health organizations, and hospitals to improve quality, expand access, and lower disparities in a cost effective manner.